kunzjacq/Additive_DFTs/README.md

 ![Speed ratio](https://github.com/kunzjacq/Additive_DFTs/blob/master/speed_ratio.png?raw=true)

-The polynomial product code uses a fast implementation of multiplication in GF(2<sup>64</sup>) that is implemented with SSE2 and PCLMULQDQ. **The availability of these instruction sets is not checked at runtime**.
+The polynomial product code uses a fast implementation of multiplication in GF(2<sup>64</sup>) that is implemented with SSE2 and PCLMULQDQ.
+The availability of these instruction sets is checked at the beginning of the test programs.

 ## Cantor bases for large field sizes